The Power Rangers official website is here.

 Which brings us back to my first point: Haim Saban is a genius.

-As for the show itself, Power Rangers isn’t what you’d call “good”, but I’d also objection to categorising it as “so bad it’s good”.
+As for the show itself, Power Rangers isn’t what you’d call “good”, but I’d also object to categorising it as “so bad it’s good”.
 I genuinely don’t think that Power Rangers is trying and failing to succeed as a proper, legitimate work of televisual mastery.

 I think that the production has realised from the very beginning that they’re making a cheesy, low-budget adaptation of an original series that is itself pretty cheesy and low-budget and decided to deliberately lean into the inherent ridiculousness of the whole endeavour (“Recruit a team of teenagers with attitude”).